-- 2.8 The National Planning Policy Framework 2018 and the Community Infrastructure Levy Regulations 2010 (as amended in 2014), sets out criteria in respect of planning obligations. - 2.9 Planning obligations, also known as Section 106 agreements (based on that section of The 1990 Town & Country Planning Act) are private agreements made between local authorities and developers and can be attached to a planning permission. - 2.10 Paragraph 55 of the National Planning Policy Framework 2018 (NPPF) states that local planning authorities should consider whether a development that would otherwise be considered unacceptable could be made acceptable through the use of conditions or planning obligations. - 2.11 Regulation 123(2), of the CIL Regulations 2010, as amended by the 2014 Regulations, prevents section 106 planning obligations being used in relation to those things that are intended to be funded through CIL by the charging authority. - 2.12 The Community Infrastructure Levy is a planning charge introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
-It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010. - 2.13 Regulation 123 also prevents the local authority from seeking a financial contribution or provision of an infrastructure project where five or more separate planning obligations have already been sought for the funding or provision of that project from other sources (i.e. financial contributions secured in other Section 106 agreements).
-All payments, counting back to 6 April 2010, are taken into account.
-Such payments are commonly referred to as "pooled contributions".
-The Ministry of Housing, Communities and Local Government (MHCLG) are currently consulting on a change to NPPF to alleviate pooling restrictions on planning applications.
-Worcestershire County Council will follow revised regulations once approved. - 2.14 Section 106 Agreements and Unilateral Undertakings set out the obligations of the developer and relevant parties to mitigate the impact of a development during the various stages of construction and occupation. - 2.15 Paragraph 57 and regulation 122 of the CIL Regulations 2010 set three tests for any planning obligation.
+- 2.8 The National Planning Policy Framework 2019 and the Community Infrastructure Levy Regulations 2010 (as amended in 2014), sets out criteria in respect of planning obligations. - 2.9 Planning obligations, also known as Section 106 agreements (based on that section of the 1990 Town & Country Planning Act) are private agreements made between local authorities and developers and can be attached to a planning permission. - 2.10 Paragraph 54 of the National Planning Policy Framework 2019 (NPPF) states that local planning authorities should consider whether a development that would otherwise be considered unacceptable could be made acceptable through the use of conditions or planning obligations. - 2.11 The Community Infrastructure Levy is a planning charge introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
+It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010 (as amended in 2014). - 2.12 Section 106 Agreements and Unilateral Undertakings set out the obligations of the developer and relevant parties to mitigate the impact of a development. - 2.13 The 2019 amendments to the CIL Regulations 2010 removed the previous restriction on pooling more than 5 planning obligations towards a single piece of infrastructure.
+This means that, subject to meeting the 3 tests set out in CIL regulation 122, charging authorities can use funds from both the levy and section 106 planning obligations to pay for the same piece of infrastructure regardless of how many planning obligations have already contributed towards an item of infrastructure. - Worcestershire County Council will identify the infrastructure they intend to fund as part of the planning process. - 2.14 Paragraph 57 and regulation 122 of the CIL Regulations 2010 set three tests for any planning obligation.
 The obligation must be: - 1.
 Necessary to make the development acceptable in planning terms - 2.
 Directly related to the development - 3.
-Fairly and reasonably related in scale and kind to the development - 2.16 Worcestershire County Council has set out an approach to planning obligations for education that meet these tests, as detailed below:
+Fairly and reasonably related in scale and kind to the development - 2.15 Worcestershire County Council has set out an approach for education that meet these tests:

-2.17 Necessary to make the development acceptable in planning terms
+2.16 Necessary to make the development acceptable in planning terms

 - Housing developments will create additional households in the community in which they are situated.
-These new households are likely to include children at some stage in the lifespan of the property. - An increase in the child population will create additional demands on related schools and early year's providers on education infrastructure in the local area. - Where it can be demonstrated that the related schools and early years providers do not have sufficient capacity to absorb the additional demand, then the development cannot be considered acceptable unless appropriate mitigation is put in place.
+These households are likely to include children during the lifespan of the property. - An increase in the child population will create additional demands on related schools and early year's providers on education infrastructure in the local area. - Where it can be demonstrated that the related schools and early years providers do not have sufficient capacity to absorb the additional demand, then the development cannot be considered acceptable unless appropriate mitigation is put in place.

-2.18 Directly related to the development
+2.17 Directly related to the development

 Only schools and early years providers deemed to be related to the development will be considered (see section 4 and 5).
-Primarily this will include location, distance and relevant admissions criteria.

-2.19 Fairly and reasonably related in scale and kind to the development
+2.18 Fairly and reasonably related in scale and kind to the development

-The level of contribution sought will have a direct relationship to the net number of dwellings on a development and the anticipate pupil yield, taking account of any demolitions due to take place as part of the development.
+The level of contribution sought will have a direct relationship to the net number of dwellings on a development and the anticipated pupil yield, taking account of any demolitions due to take place as part of the development.